Semiclassical limit of Liouville Field Theory: Introduction

 \section{Introduction}

+One of the aims of this paper is to initiate the study of Laplace asymptotics and large deviation principles in the realm of Liouville field theory.

-It may be worth beginning this introduction with a brief overview of the considerable literature devoted to Laplace asymptotic expansions and large deviation principles for the canonical random paths: the Brownian motion in $\R^d$.
+To begin with, let us mention that there exists a considerable literature devoted to Laplace asymptotic expansions and large deviation principles for the canonical random paths: the Brownian motion in $\R^d$.
 To make things simple, the aim of these studies is to investigate the asymptotic behaviour as $\gamma\to 0$ of

 where $B$ is a Brownian motion and $F,G$ are general functionals.
 Schilder's pioneering work \cite{Schilder} (see also \cite{pincus}) treated the full asymptotic expansion in the case of Wiener integrals.
+This was then extended by Freidlin and Wentzell \cite{freidlin} to It\^o diffusions.
 Similar results were obtained for conditioned Brownian paths (such as the Brownian bridge) by Davies and Truman \cite{davies1,davies2,davies3,davies4}.
 Ellis and Rosen \cite{ellis1,ellis2,ellis3} also developed further Laplace asymptotic expansions for Gaussian functional integrals.
 Then Azencott and Doss \cite{doss} used asymptotic expansions to study the semiclassical limit of the Schr\"odinger equation (see also Azencott \cite{azencott1,azencott2}).
 These works initiated a long series (see for instance \cite{UBA1,UBA2,UBA3,UBA4}) and it is beyond the scope of this paper to review the whole literature until nowadays.

-One of the aims of this paper is to initiate the study of Laplace asymptotics and large deviation principles in the realm of continuous random surfaces.
 There is an important conceptual difference between canonical random paths and canonical random surfaces.
-Whereas Brownian motion and its variants are rather nicely behaved, the canonical two dimensional random surface, i.e. the Gaussian Free Field (GFF), is much wilder: it cannot be defined pointwise for instance and must be understood as a random distribution.
+Whereas Brownian motion and its variants are rather nicely behaved (H\"older continuous), the canonical two dimensional random surface, i.e. the Gaussian Free Field (GFF), is much wilder: it cannot be defined pointwise for instance and must be understood as a random distribution (like e.g.\ the local time of the one dimensional Brownian motion, or its derivative).
 As a consequence, many nonlinear functionals defined solely on the space of continuous functions must be defined via renormalization techniques when applied to the GFF: see the book of Simon \cite{Simon} for instance.
 In this paper, we consider probably the most natural framework of weighted random surfaces: the $2d$-Liouville Field Theory (LFT).
-LFT is ruled by the (non critical, i.e. $\mu\not=0$) Liouville action
+LFT is ruled by the Liouville action